vladjoh/mssecuritynews/README.md

 **mssecuritynews** is a set of Power Automate flows that fetch the latest Microsoft Security News from various sources directly into your Teams chat or channels.
 It aggregates content from:

 - Microsoft Tech Community blogs
-- Microsoft Learn "What's New" feed
+- Microsoft Learn "What's New" pages (some is not working properly yet)
 - Official Microsoft Security YouTube channels
 - Microsoft Security Twitter/X accounts
+- Roadmap pages both M365 abd Azure

 It uses both official RSS feeds and custom-generated ones to ensure wide coverage.